dpuelz/MachineLearning_MSBA-WP/README.md

 	- What are tokens and what is tokenization?
 	- What are the common data types for text?
 	- What is the document term matrix, and what are common transformations of it?
+	- What information is potentially lost when converted raw text to data? (video)
+	- What are examples of text data used for classification? (video)
+	- What is a key-value store and vector representation of text data? (video)
+	- How is the vector representation related to the document term matrix (video)
 - Code:
 	- [tm_examples.R](code/tm_examples.R) and [selections from the Reuters newswire](https://github.com/dpuelz/MachineLearning_MSBA-WP/tree/main/data/ReutersC50)
 		- How do you process text data in R?